Introduction to IT strategy

-IT strategy is typically led by the chief information officer (CIO), vice president (VP) of IT, or other senior IT leaders.
-These leaders are not the only ones responsible for capturing and implementing the strategy.
+IT strategy is typically led by the chief information officer (CIO), chief technology officer (CTO), or other senior IT roles that have the best visibility into overall business needs and goals.
+But IT leaders are not the only ones responsible for capturing and implementing the strategy.
 Everyone on the IT team has a stake — after all, the entire organization uses the systems, software, tools, and data storage that your team provides.

-Even if you are not directly involved in strategy development, you should understand how your work helps your department — and entire organization — achieve its goals.
+Clarity on strategy is important.
+Even if you are not directly involved in IT strategy development, you should understand how your work helps your department — and entire organization — achieve its goals.

-IT teams need a vision too.
-Your vision supports the company vision and describes the essence of what you want to achieve.
-For example, your IT vision might be to build software that is usable, reliable, and scalable.
-You will define what these attributes mean in concrete terms when you define your goals and initiatives.
+IT teams can establish vision statements too.
+Just like your product vision, your IT vision should support the company vision and describe the essence of what you want to achieve.
+For example, your IT vision might be to deliver technology solutions that make people happier and more productive.
+(You will define what these attributes mean in concrete terms when you define your goals and initiatives.)